thewchan/uxf/README.md

 Notice that the _first_ `Table` `str` is the name of the table itself, with the rest being the field names.
-Also note that there's no need to group rows into lines (although doing so is common and easier for human readability), since the _uxf_ processor will know how many values go into each row based on the number of field names.
+Also note that there's no need to group rows into lines (although doing so is common and easier for human readability), since the UXF processor will know how many values go into each row based on the number of field names.

 Although a ``Table``'s names are ``str``s, it is perfectly possible to